 With the mixer on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
 Use a spatula to scrape down the sides and combine.

-Gently fold in ¾ cup chocolate chips using a spatula until combined.
+Using a spatula, gently fold in ¾ cup chocolate chips until combined.

 Expert Baking Tips